The main objectives of firms are:

 - Q3 = Marginal cost pricing (P=MC) – allocative efficiency

-- Q4 = Sales maximisation – maximum sales whilst still making normal profit (AR=ATC)
+- Q4 = Sales maximisation – maximum sales while still making normal profit (AR=ATC)